awagmi/quartz/content/notes/Avalanche Summit 2022 - How Should Founders Look at VCs.md

 ---
-title: How Should Founders Look at VCs
+title: Avalanche Summit 2022 - How Should Founders Look at VCs
 tags:
 - Avalanche-summit
 - avax-eco